-Flights (into Kota Kinabalu at the beginning of the tour, out of Lahad Datu at the end of the tour, note we can book the flight for you from Lahad Datu back to Kota Kinabalu) Sepilok Orangutan Rehabilitation Center (optional visit on Day 6) Airport taxes (usually covered by your flight tickets) Visa if required Soft/alcoholic drinks Gratuities (except at restaurants, where they are included) Camera and video fees if required Personal travel insurance Items of a personal nature, e.g. gifts, laundry, internet access, phone calls, etc.
+Flights (into Kota Kinabalu at the beginning of the tour, out of Lahad Datu at the end of the tour, note we can book the flight for you from Lahad Datu back to Kota Kinabalu) Sepilok Orangutan Rehabilitation Center (optional visit on Day 6) Airport taxes (usually covered by your flight tickets) Visa if required Soft/alcoholic drinks Gratuities, except at restaurants, where they are included (please see our tipping guidelines blog) Camera and video fees if required Personal travel insurance Items of a personal nature, e.g. gifts, laundry, internet access, phone calls, etc.